How Russia Hacked Obama's Legacy

 "Kerry did not want any response to interfere with his Syria diplomacy,” the former senior White House official said.
 “So there was always some meeting [with Russian foreign minister Sergei Lavrov] that was looming."

-Instead, Kerry pushed for a proposed 9/11 Commission-style investigation, which the National Security Council discussed on Dec.
+Kerry did push for a proposed 9/11 Commission-style investigation, which the National Security Council discussed on Dec.
 6. Obama ultimately rejected Kerry’s proposal, The New Yorker first reported in February, “in part because he was convinced that Republicans in Congress would regard it as a partisan exercise.”

 "Sure, everybody might want a commission, but I worked with the 9/11 Commission," Ben Rhodes told BuzzFeed News in a phone interview.
 "The commission only works if the conditions are right."